Ultralong-distance quantum correlations in three-terminal Josephson junctions

 \section{Analytical results}

 In this section, we assume that the quantum dots are fabricated with direct-gap semiconductors {[see Eq.~(\ref{eq:H1})]}, and we map ``the model~I'' on figure~\ref{fig:tight-binding} onto ``the reduced model~II'' on figure~\ref{fig:tight-binding2}.
 We also provide analytical results demonstrating the Floquet-Andreev quartets and the ultralong-distance Floquet-Tomasch octets, discuss the absence of dephasing in propagation between the two interface and explain why the ultralong-distance effect appears both for the two-terminal density of states in the Tomasch experiments \cite{Tomasch1,Tomasch2,Tomasch3}, and for the pair current in the here considered three-terminal Josephson junction.
 However, the quantum processes are distinct from each other and it turns out that the nonlocal coupling between the density of states at one contact and the pairs at the other contact is AC in the three-terminal Josephson junction.

-Specifically, starting with the model~I on figure~\ref{fig:tight-binding}, we assume that the Nambu Green's function of each quantum dot $D_x$ or $D_{x'}$ fulfills the following ``generalized star-triangle relation'', {\it i.e.} we propose the following for the quantum dot $D_x$:
+Specifically, starting with the model~I {in} figure~\ref{fig:tight-binding}, we assume that the Nambu Green's function of each quantum dot $D_x$ or $D_{x'}$ fulfills the following ``generalized star-triangle relation'', {\it i.e.} we propose the following for the quantum dot $D_x$: